trustlreis/orders-app/README.md

 - Database migrations with Flyway
 - Profiles for development and production environments
 - PostgreSQL database
+- Report on orders grouped by customers, counting orders and products by year-month

 ## Prerequisites
-- Java 17 or higher
+- Java 11 or higher
 - Maven 3.6.0 or higher
 - Docker and Docker Compose